Becoming a Witch

 Once you’ve decided that maybe, possibly, witchcraft is for you, it’s time to discover some basics.
 This next article, "Could you be a Witch?
 Have You Got What it Takes?" gets into the nitty-gritty of being a witch and working with energy.
 The need to be responsible for your actions, the kind of magic that harms none, and even an example of a successful, real-life spell.

 What Kind of Witch Do You Want to Be?

 Do you want to work in a group with like-minded people?
 Or would you prefer the solitary, more secretive path?
 Do you want to follow a well-established and well-documented tradition?
 Or do you want to be free to choose as you go along?
 Do you want your witch path to be one of faith and worship, or do you want to keep your magic free from religion?
 Maybe you want to learn all you can about everything connected with witchcraft; divination, crystals, herbs and gardening, healing, counseling, working with animals, and all those other fascinating topics?
 The possibilities are endless.
 In this article, I explore and outline sixty different witchcraft traditions… but know there are many more out there: "What Kind of Witch Are You?
 60 Witchcraft Traditions".

 Next Steps on the Path

 You want to know how to start, how to get going on this new journey, don’t you?
-What actions to take, what the practical steps are.
+What actions to take, and what the practical steps are?
 Don’t be too impatient; the way is winding and convoluted.
-There are interesting side-roads, attractive diversions, and all manner of tempting goodies (says she who owns over 50 tarot decks).
+There are interesting side-roads, attractive diversions, and all manner of tempting goodies (says she, who owns over 50 tarot decks).

 For the time being, it will all seem confusing and perhaps overwhelming, so for now, do nothing.
 Then begin slowly; you have all the time in the world.
 Read as much as you can, absorb the idea of being in sync with nature and then proceed as you wish.